Skip to main content

 PUBLISHED ON: 05.19.2021

-One of the goals of Mental Health Awareness Month is to provide tips and tools for Resilience, and there’s no way around it: the past 14 months have been intense, and the mental health impacts of the pandemic will last for years – if not decades – to come.
-Whether it’s the effects of social isolation, loss & grief, financial turbulence, nationwide divisiveness & upheaval, and/or the awkward reemergence of crafting our “new normal,” our neurology has been significantly impacted, both individually and collectively.
+One of the goals of Mental Health Awareness Month is to provide tips and tools for Resilience.
+The past 14 months have been intense, and the mental health impacts of the pandemic will last for years.
+Whether it’s the effects of social isolation, financial turbulence, or nationwide divisiveness, the awkward reemergence of crafting our “new normal,” our neurology has been significantly impacted, both individually and collectively.

 How do we move forward?
 How do we cultivate resilience for ourselves and our clients in this strange new world in the face of so much worldwide trauma?
 In honor of Mental Health Awareness Month, here are tips & tools for wellbeing:

 The research supporting the efficacy of meditation for mental well-being is astounding.
 Meditation has been proven to: relieve pain, increase focus & concentration, decrease blood pressure, improve sleep, control anxiety, and much more.
-It can also be employed to cultivate other beneficial habits & feelings, such as a positive mood, optimistic outlook, and self-discipline.
+It can also cultivate a positive mood, an optimistic outlook, and self-discipline.

 Meditation doesn’t need to mean sitting in a cave, staring at the wall!
-A simple 10-minute daily practice can be life-changing; try an app like Headspace to get started.
+A simple 10-minute daily practice can be life-changing; try an app like Headspace.

-However, please note that some data show that mindfulness is preferable to meditation for clinical depression, while the reverse is true for anxiety.
+Please note that some data show that mindfulness is preferable to meditation for clinical depression.
+The reverse is true for anxiety.
 Mindfulness can make some anxious folks even more hypervigilant; meditation can pull a depressed person even further down.
 If you – or a client – is depressed and/or anxious, proceed with caution, testing short trials of both meditation and mindfulness practices in session a few times before employing the techniques solo.

 Like meditation, gratitude has been shown to improve relationships, increase self-esteem, and enhance physical health.

 “Participants who kept gratitude lists were more likely to have made progress toward important personal goals (academic, interpersonal, and health-based) over a two-month period compared to subjects who did not.
-Those who kept gratitude journals on a weekly basis exercised more regularly, reported fewer physical symptoms, felt better about their lives as a whole, and were more optimistic about the upcoming week compared to those who recorded hassles or neutral life events”.
+Those who kept gratitude journals every week exercised more regularly, reported fewer physical symptoms, felt better about their lives as a whole, and were more optimistic about the upcoming week compared to those who recorded hassles or neutral life events”.
 (Emmons & McCullough, 2003)

 We all know that physical exercise reduces stress, releases feel-good endorphins, improves sleep, and can make challenges seem more manageable.
 It can serve us mentally at least as much as physically if not more.
 The key is finding a routine that you can maintain.